tatatingting/dev.github.io/README.md

-5. Install Jekyll and other [dependencies](https://pages.github.com/versions/) from the GitHub Pages gem:
+5. Install Jekyll and other [dependencies](https://pages.github.com/versions/) from the GitHub Pages gem, run the line:

     ```
     bundle install
     ```

-    if there's no local gemfile, just create one.
+    if "Could not locate Gemfile", just create one.

     - create a file named 'Gemfile' and content as follows: